Tried playing and it didn’t work out?

 Creative alternatives that include rather than exclude beginners from making music.

-Beginning players start off in the hardest part of the guitar- open position, where the frets feel miles apart.
+Beginning players often start out in the hardest part of the guitar- open position, where the frets feel miles apart.
 It’s tough to get clear sound and picture yourself ever making music.

 It’s an unfriendly introduction to a friendly instrument.
 And it sets up a lot of beginners to fail and quit.